lazy-sunshine/Sunshine_WeatherApp/README.md

 # Sunshine_WeatherApp

-This a Udacity Project.Sunshine App is a weather App that couls tell weather of any inputed locationIt  collects its weather data from [Open Weather Map](http://openweathermap.org/API) website.
+This a Udacity Project.Sunshine App is a weather App that could tell weather of any inputed location .It  collects its weather data from [Open Weather Map](http://openweathermap.org/API) website.

 ##Library Used: